Jump to: Margate & Broadstairs | Whitstable & Seasalter | Mersea Island | Folkestone | Camber & Rye | Hastings & St Leonards

 Where: 129 Coast Road, West Mersea, Colchester CO5 8PA

 Certainly Mersea’s best well known foodie destination - this no frills space is an old oyster shed which serves up local seafood.
-It’s currently closed for eating in, due to Covid, but if you’re organised you can order ready to eat crab platters to pick up (with 24 hours notice).
+It’s currently closed for eating in, due to Covid restrictions, but they're doing an extensive takeaway menu including seafood platters complete with Mersea Island wine.

 Follow them on Instagram: @the_company_shed.